Complementing NICE Actimize’s AML solutions portfolio, CipherTrace cryptocurrency solutions detect money laundering and enable regulatory supervision

 About NICE Actimize

 NICE Actimize is the largest and broadest provider of financial crime, risk and compliance solutions for regional and global financial institutions, as well as government regulators.
 Consistently ranked as number one in the space, NICE Actimize experts apply innovative technology to protect institutions and safeguard consumers and investors assets by identifying financial crime, preventing fraud and providing regulatory compliance.
 The company provides real-time, cross-channel fraud prevention, anti-money laundering detection, and trading surveillance solutions that address such concerns as payment fraud, cybercrime, sanctions monitoring, market abuse, customer due diligence and insider trading.
 Find us at www.niceactimize.com, @NICE_Actimize or Nasdaq: NICE.

-NICE (Nasdaq: NICE) is the world’s leading provider of both cloud and on-premises enterprise software solutions that empower organizations to make smarter decisions based on advanced analytics of structured and unstructured data.
+NICE (Nasdaq: NICE) is the world’s leading provider of both cloud and on-premises A company or a business More software solutions that empower organizations to make smarter decisions based on advanced analytics of structured and unstructured data.
 NICE helps organizations of all sizes deliver better customer service, ensure compliance, combat fraud and safeguard citizens.
 Over 25,000 organizations in more than 150 countries, including over 85 of the Fortune 100 companies, are using NICE solutions. www.nice.com.

 Corporate Media Contact:

 Marty Cohen, +1 551 256 5354, [email protected], ET